zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 4. Create the following empty set:
    1. Parent name server IP and the parent zone name ("Parent Name Server IP").

-5. Find the parent zone of the *Child Zone* by iteratively sending ("[send]") *SOA Child Query* to all name servers found.
+5. Find the parent zone of the *Child Zone* by iteratively [sending][send] *SOA Child Query* to all name servers found.
 Start by using the nameservers from *Root Name Servers*.
    1. Follow all paths from root and downwards by using the referrals (non-AA response with empty answer section and NS records in the authority section).